ludovic-boutros/flink-kafka-stream-implementation/README.md

 - Reach 100% business test coverage
 - Implement a purging strategy to remove expired CustomerTravelRequest based on a new event : a specific train/plane has left the station/airport, or any Punctuation (Apache Kafka® Stream Like)
+- Implement a more complex efficiency logic to validate the business logic scalability of our designs